kfechter/LegionY530Ubuntu/README.md

 If the above commands complete successfully, then you have successfully configured your Legion Y530 with Ubuntu.

 # Additional Notes

+### Nvidia Switching
+With kernel 4.20, rebooting is no longer necessary to switch profiles, however log out and log in is still required.

 ### Wifi Fix for Realtek Cards